boyentenbi/RL/README.md

 # RL-reimplementations

-Reimplementations of DDPG (before A3C) and policy gradient.
+From-scratch reimplementations of DDPG (before A3C) and policy gradient.

 Spent a lot of time doing this when I should've been revising.
+Learned a lot more than from forking, though.

 Advantage-PG on pendulum swing-up: